ahmed12gh/notes/MD/1 year/anatomy/HSF/Nervous-System.md

 ![[MD/1 year/anatomy/HSF/res/Pasted image 20231125214728.png|*|400x400]]

-thumb  and the pinky sensation is from the c2 and c8
+thumb  and the pinky sensation is from the c7 and c8

+### what is the difference between Dermatome and subcutaneous nerves
+dermatomes are specific areas of skin that receive sensory information from a single spinal nerve, while subcutaneous nerves are nerves that run through the subcutaneous tissue and provide sensation, motor control, and regulate blood flow to the skin.
+Subcutaneous nerves are branches of major peripheral nerves that supply sensation, motor control, and autonomic function to the skin and underlying tissues.
+They are located in the subcutaneous tissue

 ##  The Brain
 In some ways, the human brain resembles a computer.
 But in addition to logical processing, it is capable of complex development, learning, self-awareness, emotion, and creativity.